- TDD Background Explained

 - System Restoration: After the test is done, restore and clean the system for the next test to take place.

-- Keep Tests Byte-sized: In the Test-Driven Development (TDD) environment, we keep test cases smaller for best output.
+- Keep Tests Byte-sized: In the Test-Driven Devlopment (TDD) environment, we keep test cases smaller for best output.
 So, create test cases that allow faster execution.

-Test-Driven Development (TDD), focusing on incremental development through continuous testing, offers many advantages.
+Test-Driven Devlopment (TDD), focusing on incremental Devlopment through continuous testing, offers many advantages.
 But it has its shortcomings as well.
 Considering both sides of the fence, here we list the key pros and cons.

 Pros